hyperledger/besu-docs/docs/public-networks/get-started/start-node.md

 Where `<path>` and `<goerlidata-path>` are the path and directory to save the Goerli chain data to.

+See the [guide on connecting to a testnet](connect/testnet.md) for more information.

 ## Run a node on Sepolia testnet

 To run a node on [Sepolia](https://github.com/goerli/sepolia) specifying a data directory: